celmore25/portfolio/README.md

 ## Table of Contents

-(Projects with links have been developed)
+(Projects with links are available on my github!)

 * Machine Learning
   * Timeseries